DLR-AMR/t8code/doc/source/index.rst

 Welcome to t8code's documentation!
 ==================================
-This is the documentation for t8code version |release|
+This is the documentation for t8code version |version|

 Author
 ======